BDC Hamburger Icon

 Data-driven decisions

 Managers are often asked to present cold, hard data points to support their proposed decisions or to justify previous ones.
 In addition, a majority of executives in leading enterprises report that analytics is central to their overall business strategy.
-The approach makes sense, as there’s not much point in collecting copious amounts of data if you’re not going to use it when your organization reaches a crossroads.
-Data gives businesses the opportunity to make highly informed decisions for the best possible outcome – whether that end result is a better bottom line or a more inclusive corporate culture.
+The approach makes sense as there’s not much point in collecting copious amounts of data if you’re not going to use it when your organization reaches a crossroads.
+Data allows businesses to make highly informed decisions for the best possible outcome ─ whether that result is a better bottom line or creating a stronger company culture.

 Results-based reporting